runtimeverification/evm-semantics/evm-dasm.md

 These parsers can interperet hex-encoded strings as `Word`s, `WordStack`s, and `Map`s.

 -   `#parseHexWord` interperets a string as a single hex-encoded `Word`.
--   `#parseHexWords` interperets a string as a stack of words (each `Word` being a byte wide).
+-   `#parseHexBytes` interperets a string as a stack of bytes.
--   `#parseWordStack` interperets a string as a stack of words, but makes sure to remove the leading "0x".
+-   `#parseByteStack` interperets a string as a stack of bytes, but makes sure to remove the leading "0x".
 -   `#parseMap` interperets a JSON key/value object as a map from `Word` to `Word`.

 ```k